hfloyd/Dragonfly.Umbraco10.Theming/.github/README.md

 You can get either the current theme's file, or the default, if none exists in the current theme in your custom code using `GetFinalThemePath()` with `Theming.PathType.Configs` (or use the shortcut - `GetThemeConfigsFolderPath()`).

-## Changes from v7/v8 Version to v10 Version
+## Changes Between Major Versions

 If you are updating an Umbraco site which was previously using Dragonfly Theming, there are a few things you might want to know that have changed.

+### Changes from v10 Version (1.2.x) to v17 Version (17.x)

+The main thing is that Smidge is no longer included by default in Umbraco Core, so the Smidge example code has been removed from the example CSHTML files.
+Macro and Umbraco Grid examples have also been removed.
+You can always see the old examples on the [v13 branch of GitHub](https://github.com/hfloyd/Dragonfly.Umbraco10.Theming/tree/v13/src/Theming.Web/Themes/~CopyForNewTheme/Views)

+### Changes from v7/v8 Version to v10-13 Version

 In terms of the code itself, there was some refactoring as well as bringing it into line with ASP.Net Core / Umbraco 10 best-practices (specifically better use of IoC / Dependency Injection).
 I've also added many more configurations for things which were otherwise hard-coded (such as folder locations, etc.).